MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xd1--driver-irql-not-less-or-equal.md

 1. Dereferencing a bad pointer (such as a NULL or freed pointer) while executing at or above DISPATCH_LEVEL.
 2. Accessing pageable data at or above DISPATCH_LEVEL.
-3. Executing pageable code at or above DISPATCH_LEVEL
+3. Executing pageable code at or above DISPATCH_LEVEL.

 If a driver responsible for the error can be identified, its name is printed on the blue screen and stored in memory at the location (PUNICODE\_STRING) **KiBugCheckDriver**.
 You can use the debugger dx command to display this - `dx KiBugCheckDriver`.